Note: This feature is only available in South Africa. If you would like to use this integration - please contact your Account Manager.

 In order to use it, you must first ensure that your Dext Prepare account contains the same categories and payment methods as Sage.

 1. Export your General Ledger Accounts from Sage Pastel as a .csv file by clicking File then Export/Import.
 This will become your Category list in Dext Prepare.
 Make sure to select the correct range of accounts.

 2. In Dext Prepare, import this .csv as your categories following the instructions on this page.
 Make sure you select the Category name to match the Description column, and ensure the Category Code matches the Account number.

 3. Similarly, add your payment methods to Dext Prepare following the instructions on this page.
-Make sure that the references in Receipt Bank are identical to those in your Sage Pastel file.
+Make sure that the references in Dext Prepare are identical to those in your Sage Pastel file.

 The Reference is going to be exported as your Contra Account.